'Sweet kid' Haami Hanara found guilty of murder at age 14

-The shell shocked family of a 14-year-old found guilty of murder say the young teen is a "sweet kid".
+The shell-shocked family of a 14-year-old found guilty of murder say the young teen is a "sweet kid".

 A High Court jury today found Haami Hanara, 14, guilty of the murder of a 40-year-old Flaxmere man.